This section will help get you started annotating your

 Abstract base classes and multiple inheritance¶

-Mypy uses Python abstract base classes for protocol types.
-There are
+Mypy supports Python abstract base classes (ABCs).
+Abstract classes

 abc.ABCMeta metaclass and the